2015 Wootton Bassett rail incident

 On 7 March 2015, a steam-hauled charter train passed a signal at danger and subsequently came to a stand across a high-speed mainline junction near Wootton Bassett Junction, Wiltshire, England.
 Another train, which had right of way, had passed through the junction 44 seconds earlier and no collision occurred nor was any damage done.

-As a result of this signal passed at danger (SPAD), Network Rail banned the train's operator, West Coast Railway Company (WCRC), from operating trains anywhere on the British railway network.
+As a result of this signal passed at danger (SPAD), Network Rail banned the train's operator, West Coast Railways (WCR), from operating trains anywhere on the British railway network.
 The Rail Accident Investigation Branch (RAIB) opened an investigation into the incident, which it called a "dangerous occurrence".
 The incident was rated the most serious SPAD in the United Kingdom since December 2010.
-Following improvements made by WCRC, the ban was lifted.
+Following improvements made by WCR, the ban was lifted.
 A subsequent incident led to a further ban, which was later lifted.

-In December 2015, the Office of Rail and Road initiated a prosecution against the driver of the train and WCRC for offences under the Health and Safety at Work Act 1974.
+In December 2015, the Office of Rail and Road initiated a prosecution against the driver of the train and WCR for offences under the Health and Safety at Work etc. Act 1974.
 The case was heard in June 2016.
-Both WCRC and the driver of the train pleaded guilty.
-WCRC was fined £200,000 plus costs.
+Both WCR and the driver of the train pleaded guilty.
+WCR was fined £200,000 plus costs.
 The driver received a sentence of four months' imprisonment, suspended for eighteen months.

 In May 2016, the RAIB published a report on the incident, which largely blamed the incident on the train crew tampering with a safety system that would otherwise have safely brought the train to a halt.

 Incident

 At 17:25 GMT on 7 March 2015, a charter train approached Wootton Bassett Junction, where the Great Western Main Line and South Wales Main Line diverge at Royal Wootton Bassett, Wiltshire.
 In the approach to signal SN43, an Automatic Warning System (AWS) magnet was present in the trackbed, warning of a temporary speed restriction ahead.
 The line speed was 125 mph.
 The temporary restriction of 85 mph then in force did not apply to the train as steam locomotives are restricted to a maximum of 75 mph on Network Rail (NR) tracks in any event.
 An emergency brake application occurred on the train after it had passed over the magnet because the driver failed to press the AWS cancelling button within 2.7 seconds.

 The driver should have allowed the train to come to a stand and contacted the signalman, but he did not.
 Instead the AWS isolating cock was operated, releasing the brake after the train's speed had been reduced from 59 mph to about 51 mph.
 This had the effect of isolating both the AWS and the Train Protection & Warning System (TPWS), rendering them unable to apply the brakes.
-Although the driver was permitted to operate the isolating cock under certain fault conditions, he did not follow rulebook protocol or inform the signaller that he had done so.
+Although the driver was permitted to operate the isolating cock under certain fault conditions, he did not follow the British Railway Rule Book protocol or inform the signaller that he had done so.